akhanaton/polkadot-k8s-operator/README.md

 By default, pods are non-isolated; they accept traffic from any source.
 Pods become isolated by having a NetworkPolicy that selects them.
 A network policy is a specification of how groups of pods are allowed to communicate with each other and other network endpoints.
 Reference: https://kubernetes.io/docs/concepts/services-networking/network-policies/

+### Default configuration

+* Network Policies functionality is not active by default, you have to explicitly activate it by setting the parameter isNetworkPolicyActive to "true"

 ### Prerequisites

 Network policies are implemented by the network plugin.
 To use network policies, you must be using a networking solution which supports NetworkPolicy.
 Creating a NetworkPolicy resource without a controller that implements it will have no effect.